cilium/design-cfps/README.md

 # Getting a design approved

-For a CFP to be considered implementable, a Cilium committer needs to aprove it.
+For a CFP to be considered implementable, a Cilium committer needs to approve it.
 After their approval, the design can be merged.
 A merged design proposal means the proposal is viable to be implemented, but not that there is a 100% chance the code will be accepted.